swisskyrepo/PayloadsAllTheThings/XXE injection/README.md

 # XML External Entity

-An XML External Entity attack is a type of attack against an application that parses XML input
+An XML External Entity attack is a type of attack against an application that parses XML input and allows XML entities.
+XML entities can be used to tell the XML parser to fetch specific content on the server.

 ## Exploit

-Basic Test
+Basic XML external entity test, the result should contain "John" in `firstName` and "Doe" in `lastName`.

 ```xml
 <!--?xml version="1.0" ?-->